 Mean Streets and Tough Brakes

-Beyond the dreaded road test, drivers must perform daily interior inspections of the seats, doors, roof hatches, exit windows, steps, handrail, wipers, signals, lights, horn and steering wheel.
+Beyond the dreaded road test, we were taught to perform mandatory daily inspections of the seats, doors, roof hatches, exit windows, steps, handrail, wipers, signals, lights, horn and steering wheel.
 Then comes the ceremonial reading of the dashboard gauges and the brake tests.

-The static variety of test involves engaging the parking brake by pushing in a yellow knob on the dashboard and briskly pumping the brake pedal to release air pressure.
+The static variety of test involves pushing in the yellow parking brake knob on the dashboard and briskly pumping the brake pedal to release air pressure.
 Once the psi drops from 120 to 90, a beeping alarm goes off.
 At 60, a little red stop sign called a wig-wag descends in front of you.
 At that point, you turn the engine on and, if all goes well, something called the governor restores air pressure to 120 and silences the alarm.

-Exterior inspections require eyeballing about 40 items including the mirrors, lights, reflectors, tires and rims, whether the bus is listing to port or starboard (not good), and if there are any puddles underneath that would suggest a leak of some kind.
-We spent an inordinate amount of time on things we’d never be asked to do outside of our dreaded road test, mainly correctly identifying at least 21 of the more than 50 gizmos, flywheels, filters and hoses under the hood, as well as parts of the brakes and suspension.
+Exterior inspections required eyeballing about 40 items including the mirrors, lights, reflectors, tires and rims, whether the bus is listing to port or starboard (not good), and if there are any puddles underneath that would suggest a leak of some kind.
+We spent an inordinate amount of time on things we’d never be asked to do outside of our dreaded road test, mainly correctly identifying at least 21 of the more than 50 gizmos, flywheels, filters, hamster wheels, and thingamabobs and hoses under the hood, as well as parts of the brakes and suspension.

 “It was never like this,” an old timer told us.
 “All you had to know how to do was drive.
 Now the state wants a lot more.
 I think they’re trying to discourage people from getting CDLs because they want to switch to self-driving buses.”